Aurelien-Pelissier/dee2/README.md

-## Forked by Aurelien pelissier to do the following:
+## Forked by @Aurelien-Pelissier to do the following:
 * Adding support for Komagataella phaffii
 * Processing bash script for running DEE2 in parallell `run_bulk_parallel_kphaffi.sh`
 * Python processing script `compile_pichia_results.py` to generate final file following DEE2 standard pipeline.